 The Big Five personality traits are broad domains/dimensions of personality and include the following traits: openness, conscientiousness, extraversion, agreeableness, and neuroticism (under the acronym, OCEAN).
 The Five Factor Model, which is the theory that underpins the five traits, is popular among personality researchers and theorists (it is generally not popular among practitioners), and has gained substantial empirical support.
 Researchers have conducted scores of studies using the Big Five traits and have examined them in relation to academic achievement, learning styles, cultural differences, gender differences, personality disorders, heritability, brain structures, and work success, to name a few areas.

-There are a number of assessment instruments researchers use to measures these five traits; the most popular is the NEO-PI, a personality inventory that has undergone a number of revisions over the years.
+There are a number of assessment instruments researchers use to measures these five traits.
+The most popular is the NEO-PI, a personality inventory, an assessment tool that has undergone several revisions over the years and is considered one of the most accurate tools available for understanding human personality traits.

 The Big Five personality traits are discussed and referenced many times in the Character Strengths and Virtues text (Peterson & Seligman, 2004).
 One of the charts in the text shows the correspondence between Big Five traits and character traits.
 It is reprinted below with minor updates in language (from Table 3.7, p.
 69).